Learning your partners language

 We have to listen to stultifying recordings of someone telling us in slow, clear speech that the train to Berlin leaves at 12.30, or that, yes, the room price includes breakfast.

 We then have to practise arranging our lips into funny shapes in an attempt to pronounce things properly, or suffer through people shaking their heads sorrowfully because we’ve used the wrong guttural-clicky-tone at the wrong time.

 We forget words, get the grammar wrong, struggle to remember things we’ve been told a million times.
 Kids seem to just open their mouths and let the language flow out.

-Learning a language as an adult
+Why learning a language as an adult is different

 Despite all this, adults are not worse at language learning than children—at least, not much worse.
 Yes!
 Really!
 Learning a language as an adult is possible.

 So why does the rumour persist?